Inhomogeneous random graphs with infinite-mean fitness variables

-Another model where a connection probability similar to the one in Eq.~\eqref{eq:connectionprob0} occurs, but again with an additional notion of embedding geometry, is the scale-free percolation model on $\Z^d$.
+Another model where a connection probability similar to the one in Eq.~\eqref{eq:connectionprob0} occurs, but with an additional notion of embedding geometry, is the scale-free percolation model on $\Z^d$.
 The vertex set in this graph is no longer a finite set of points and the connection probabilities depend also on the spatial positions of the vertices.
 Here also one starts with independent weights $(W_x)_{x\in \Z^d}$ and distributed according to $F_W(\cdot)$, where $F_W$ has a power law index of $\beta\in (0, \infty)$ and conditioned on the weights, vertices $x$ and $y$ are connected independently with probability

 where $s$ and $\lambda$ are some positive parameters.
 The model was introduced in \cite{deijfen2013scale}, where it was shown the degree of distribution have a power law exponent of parameter $-\tau=-s\beta/d$.
 The asymptotics of the maximum degree was derived recently in \cite{bhattacharjee2022large} and further properties of the chemical distances were studied in \cite{deprez2015inhomogeneous, heydenreich2017structures, van2017explosion}.
 As we see in some cases the degree can be infinite too.
 The mixing properties of the scale free percolation on a torus of side length $n$ was studied in \cite{cipriani2021scale}.
-In our model, the distance $\|x-y\|^s$ is not there and hence on one hand the form becomes easier, but on the other hand many useful integrability properties due to the presence of long-range interaction are lost.
+In our model, the distance term $\|x-y\|^{-s}$ is not there and hence on one hand the form becomes easier, but on the other hand many useful integrability properties are lost due to the fact that interactions do not decay with distance.